mar7inb/honeynetsoc/README.md

 ![afterhardeningsoc](https://github.com/mar7inb/honeynetsoc/assets/90795866/5616acd9-0eac-4e08-8cd4-9ab8ffd07702)

-The architecture of the mini honeynet in Azure consists of the following components:
+The design of the mini honeynet in Azure involves the following main parts:

-- Virtual Network (VNet)
+-Virtual Network (VNet): This creates a segmented network environment.
-- Network Security Group (NSG)
+-Network Security Group (NSG): It manages inbound and outbound traffic.
-- Virtual Machines (2 windows, 1 linux)
+-Virtual Machines (2 Windows and 1 Linux): These are the operating systems running in the network.
-- Log Analytics Workspace
+-Log Analytics Workspace: It centralizes and manages log data.
-- Azure Key Vault
+-Azure Key Vault: This securely stores sensitive information.
-- Azure Storage Account
+-Azure Storage Account: It stores various types of data.
-- Microsoft Sentinel
+-Microsoft Sentinel: A tool for advanced threat detection and response.

-For the "BEFORE" metrics, all resources were originally deployed, exposed to the internet.
-The Virtual Machines had both their Network Security Groups and built-in firewalls wide open, and all other resources are deployed with public endpoints visible to the Internet; aka, no use for Private Endpoints.
+For the "BEFORE" measurements, all resources were initially set up and made accessible from the internet.
+The Virtual Machines had unrestricted Network Security Groups and open firewalls, and other resources also had -public endpoints exposed to the internet.
+Private Endpoints weren't utilized.

-For the "AFTER" metrics, Network Security Groups were hardened by blocking ALL traffic with the exception of my admin workstation, and all other resources were protected by their built-in firewalls as well as Private Endpoint
+For the "AFTER" measurements, Network Security Groups were made more secure by blocking all traffic except for that originating from my admin workstation.
+Additionally, other resources were safeguarded by their built-in firewalls and Private Endpoints were utilized.

 ## Attack Maps Before Hardening / Security Controls
 ![windows24insec](https://github.com/mar7inb/honeynetsoc/assets/90795866/951d8285-cb99-4414-9df4-2eca726ce551)